 Protective Tariff: A protective tariff is a tariff levied with the primary purpose of protecting the country's industrial and agricultural development.
 Protection tariffs are higher than fiscal tariffs and increase with the degree of processing of the product, and are usually capped at the taxed price of the imported goods above the domestic price of similar products.
 However, if the protective tariff exceeds this limit too much, it will instead affect the competitiveness of the protected enterprise.

 Punitive or retaliatory tariff: An import surcharge imposed by a country on goods imported from another country because it discriminates against it in trade and breaches agreements.

 Tariff classification based on tariff treatment

 Ordinary tariffs: Ordinary tariffs, also known as general tariffs, are non-preferential tariffs on goods originating from countries with which the country has no friendly agreements, such as trade or economic reciprocity.
-Such tariff rates are generally set by the importing country autonomously and are used over a long period of time at higher rates as long as conditions at home and abroad do not change.
+Such tariff rates are generally set by the importing country autonomously and are used over a long period of time at higher shipping rates to France as long as conditions at home and abroad do not change.

 What are Preferential tariffs?

 Most-favoured-nation treatment tariffs